Slumping Suns set for showdown with rival Warriors

-The Phoenix Suns hope to extend a winning streak and end a losing skid at the same time when they visit the Golden State Warriors and possibly Stephen Curry on Tuesday night in San Francisco.
+The Phoenix Suns hope to extend a winning streak and end a losing skid at the same time when they visit Stephen Curry and the Golden State Warriors on Tuesday night in San Francisco.

 The Suns were 15-6 at one point before plummeting of late, dropping to 20-21 after losing nine of 10, including the last six in a row.